 So impressed were Surrey and Lancashire with the performance of New Zealand that they decided to host an extra Test each.
 England won by an innings at The Oval and the third at Old Trafford was washed out, but the young New Zealand side, “Dad” included, had won the heart of the English.

 Stewie Dempster (left) with ‘Dad’ Weir © Getty Images

 The South Africans toured New Zealand in the summer of 1931-32, and whitewashed the hosts 2-0 in the mini-series.
 Weir scored 46 in the first innings at Lancaster Park, but it was in the second innings, after New Zealand had conceded a 158-run lead, that he came to his elements.

-He had to walk out at 16 for two to join Blunt, who followed soon, and Weir stood tall in the procession that followed against the leg-breaks of Quintin McMillan and the swing bowling of Neville Quinn.
+He had to walk out at 16 for 2 to join Blunt, who followed soon, and Weir stood tall in the procession that followed against the leg-breaks of Quintin McMillan and the swing bowling of Neville Quinn.
 He was eventually left stranded for 74, scored in 135 minutes, as New Zealand collapsed to 146 and lost by an innings.
 Weir failed in the next Test at Basin Reserve.

-Douglas Jardine’s team played two Tests in New Zealand on their way back from the Bodyline series, and to their credit New Zealand drew both Tests despite Wally Hammond’s superlative performance (227 and 336 not out from his two innings).
+Douglas Jardine’s team played two Tests in New Zealand on their way back from the Bodyline series, and to their credit New Zealand drew both despite Wally Hammond’s superlative performance (227 and 336* from his two innings).
 Weir put up a decent show, top-scoring with 66 at Lancaster Park and snaring Freddie Brown and Bill Voce at Eden Park.